Jellonator/Bit-Assembly/doc.md

 ### !include ###
 The `!include [filename]` macro will take every line of another file and load it into the assembler at the position of the macro.
 This is useful for splitting up code into multiple files.

+## Miscellaneous ##
+There are a few other minor features of Bit Assembly too.
+A few of them are listed below:
+ * The @ symbol: putting it in front of a pointer will give the position of the pointer.
+Using `@[-0]` results in the length of the stack.
+Putting it in front of a literal results in undefined behavior.